kubeflow/community/security/self-assessment.md

 - Spark Application submission: Users create SparkApplication CRDs, specifying configuration for the Spark Job.

-- Spark Operator controller automatically perform appropriate actions to orchestrate Spark job on Kubernetes
+- Spark Operator controller automatically performs appropriate actions to orchestrate Spark jobs on Kubernetes

 - Security and Access Control: Spark Operator leverages Kubernetes RBAC to ensure that user can